16-311 Introduction to Robotics |

 |

-Assignments are posted on this website.
+Assignments are posted on this website and will also be posted on Gradescope.
 Hard copies will not be distributed in class.
-Assignments are due at the specified dates and times.
-Late assignments will not be accepted for grading under any condition.
-Regrade requests can be submitted up to one week after grading and should be emailed to the Head TA.
+Assignments are due on Gradescope at the specified dates and times.
+Late assignments will not be accepted for grading.
+Regrade requests can be submitted up to one week after grading and should be requested on Gradescope.

 All group members must be present for demos.
 A student not present for the demo will receive a zero, unless under extreme circumstances.
 Historically, students will have their lowest homework dropped if they submit every single assignment. | ||||||||||